-Their vision?
-They empower students to bring sustainability into all aspects of higher education institutions globally.
-Their aspiration is for students worldwide to turn their institutions into sustainability role models.
-Together for sustainability, because they believe in the power and potential of youth to co-create solutions to the most pressing sustainability challenges of our time.
+Our vision?
+To empower students to bring sustainability into all aspects of higher education institutions globally.
+Our aspiration is for students worldwide to turn their institutions into sustainability role models.
+Together for sustainability, because we believe in the power and potential of youth to co-create solutions to the most pressing sustainability challenges of our time.

 forum n is an Austrian institution which focuses on building strong networks between national initiatives concerning students’ actions on sustainability.
 One focus is on building sustainable education, another is on social-ecological transformation – both concerning the theory and the practical implications. forum n does networking, shares ideas and contacts and wants to reach out to a sustainable future.

 VSN-FDD-FSS is the umbrella association of Swiss student organisations for sustainability.
 Their goal is to implement sustainability in teaching, research, governance and strategy, as well as on campus and in dialogue with the public.